 (b) At a meeting duly called and held, as of the date of this Agreement, the Board of Directors of Parent has (i) unanimously determined that this Agreement and the transactions contemplated hereby are in the best interests of Parent's shareholders, and (ii) unanimously approved and declared advisable this Agreement and the transactions contemplated hereby.
-The Board of Directors of Merger Sub 1 has unanimously adopted resolutions (i) determining that this Agreement and the transactions contemplated hereby are fair to and in the best interests of Merger Sub 1's stockholder, (ii) approving, adopting and declaring advisable this Agreement and the transactions contemplated hereby are fair to and in the best interests of this Agreement by Merger Sub 1's stockholder, and (iv) recommending approval and adoption of this Agreement and the transactions contemplated resolutions (i) determining that this Agreement and the transactions contemplated hereby (including the Second Merger) are fair to and in the best interests of Merger Sub 2's member, (ii) approving, adopting and declaring advisable this Agreement and in the best interests of Merger Sub 2's member, (ii) approving, adopting and declaring advisable this Agreement and in the best interests of Merger Sub 2's member, (ii) approving, adopting and declaring advisable this Agreement and the transactions contemplated hereby (including the Second Merger) are fair to and in the best interests of Merger Sub 2's member, (ii) approving, adopting and declaring advisable this Agreement and the transactions contemplated hereby (including the Second Merger) are fair to and in the best interests of Merger), (iii) directing that the approval and adoption of this Agreement be submitted to a vote of Merger Sub 2's member and (iv) recommending approval and adoption of this Agreement by Merger Sub 2's member.
+The Board of Directors of Merger Sub 1 has unanimously adopted resolutions (i) determining that this Agreement and the transactions contemplated hereby are fair to and in the best interests of Merger Sub 1's stockholder, (ii) approving, adopting and declaring advisable this Agreement and the transactions contemplated hereby are fair to and in the best interests of the approval and adoption of this Agreement be submitted to a vote of Merger Sub 1's stockholder, and (iv) recommending approval and adoption of this Agreement and the transactions contemplated hereby (i) determining that this Agreement and the transactions contemplated hereby (i) adopted resolutions (i) determining that this Agreement and the transactions contemplated resolutions (i) determining that this Agreement and the transactions contemplated hereby (iii) approval and adoption of this Agreement by Merger Sub 1's stockholder.
+The Board of Directors of Merger Sub 2 has unanimously adopted resolutions (i) determining that this Agreement and the transactions contemplated hereby (including the Second Merger) are fair to and in the best interests of Merger Sub 2's member, (ii) approving, adopting and declaring advisable this Agreement and the transactions contemplated hereby (including the Second Merger), (iii) directing that the approval and adoption of this Agreement be submitted to a vote of Merger Sub 2's member and (iv) recommending approval and adoption of this Agreement by Merger Sub 2's member and (iv) recommending approval and adoption of this Agreement by Merger Sub 2's member.